telliott99/MyUnix/brew.rst

     drwxr-xr-x@   13 root  wheel    442 Mar  3 11:04 .
     drwxr-xr-x    34 root  wheel   1224 Mar  3 08:29 ..

 So the problem is that ``/usr/`` is owned by "root".
 As part of "world" in this context, I don't have write permissions for this directory.
-That's OK, just use ``sudo`` again.
+That's OK, just use ``sudo``, but never again in this context, I hope.

 .. sourcecode:: bash